By Joanna Grenrock

 About 1 in 59 children have been identified with Autism Spectrum Disorder today, according to estimates from the CDC’s Autism and Developmental Disabilities Monitoring (ADDM) Network.
 And the numbers are rising.
 As parents, it is in our best interest to do whatever we can to advocate for our children with ASD.

 In addition to what we have experienced, we’ve found that most of these parents are having a hard time managing the behaviors associated with ASD, so it’s understandable why they will do anything to find a solution for this condition.
-We chose to bypass traditional remedies and added CBD to our toolbox of possible interventions.
-You need to look into it as well.
+We chose to add CBD to our toolbox of possible interventions, and it may be helpful to you as well.

 What is CBD?